-A vital part of a security assessment, particularly infrastructure and web applications assessments, is monitoring activity and reviewing system or application logs once the assessment has been completed.
+A vital part of penetration testing, particularly infrastructure and web applications assessments, is monitoring activity and reviewing system or application logs once the assessment has been completed.
 This will provide an insight into how effectively any security solutions are performing, and what to look out for if you suspect suspicious activity or compromise.
 Additionally, clients that actively monitor our activity during an engagement gain the opportunity to assess how effective IDS/IPS solutions are at detecting and preventing malicious activity in real-time.

 Device and application logs can contain an overwhelming volume of information, however we recommend that they should be reviewed frequently to identify any attacks that may have bypassed any security solutions, allowing you to improve your security posture by creating new or modifying existing rules and configurations to prevent attacks in the future.

 By reviewing activities performed by us during an assessment, you can increase your awareness of advanced techniques and potentially identify previously unknown breaches.